Hello!

 Prior to having students work on the cards, work-out similar sample questions on the board to familiarise students with the question types.

-Use this fun hands-on spinner wheels pack to document the life cycles of 6 birds.
+Use this fun hands-on spinner wheels bundle to document 36 life cycles.
 Both black and white and coloured wheel templates included.

-There are 3 different base templates to accompany each black and white and coloured wheel cover template.
+There are 3 different base templates to accompany each black and white and coloured wheel cover template, thus catering for differentiation.

-with just images and blank lines for students to label and write a brief overview of each stage in the animal’s life cycle
+✅ with just images and blank lines for students to label and write a brief overview on each stage of the life cycle.

-The wheels feature the life cycles of the following birds:
+The wheels turn easily anti-clockwise and feature the life cycles of the following:

-Please note these wheel templates do not feature detailed information on the life cycle of the above animals, but are a tool to document student’s findings on the life cycles from books, videos and/or the internet.
+Please note these wheel templates do not feature detailed information on the life cycles, but are a tool to document students’ findings from books, videos and/or the internet.

 Use these scaffolded interactive notebook templates and poster set to target differentiation and teach your students all about Simple and Compound Sentences.